Instant Desktop Environment

 ITOP (Instant Desktop Environment) is an open standard that provides users with a familiar desktop environment over the Web, where they can load Apps, access data and services, and interact with other users in real-time.

-With the advent of mobile native apps, while users gained with the new forms of interaction, at the same time they lost with the closed nature of App Stores, which contrasts with the freedom offered by the open Web.
+With the advent of mobile native apps, while users have gained with the new forms of interaction, at the same time they have lost with the closed nature of App Stores, which contrasts with the freedom offered by the open Web.